AppCraft-LLC/ACBestOfTheRest/README.md

 ![Sample 3](http://appcraft.pro/external/botr_scr_003.png)

 `Url Path` will be passed to your API manager class. `Data Path` is the path to some array in JSON response.
-If your JSON response contains just an array, leave this property empty.
+If your JSON response contains just an array, just leave this property empty.
 If your JSON response contains a dictionary, which contains `response` field with desired array, then set it's value to `response`.
 You can use `/` character to specify more complex path.

 Then drop UITableViewCell prototype on your table and set it's reuse identifier property to `BOTRCell`.